SiyaCodez/School-Website-/README.md

 ⚠️**Disclaimer:**

+---
-This project was developed solely for educational and evaluative purposes as part of an assessment.
+This project was developed solely for educational purposes.
 Eduvos branding is for demonstration only and does not imply affiliation or endorsement.
-The project will be completely removed after the process.
+The project will be completely removed shortly after the process is done.

-# 🌐 Microsite of the School of Emerging Technologie
+# 🌐 Microsite of the School of Emerging Technologies

 This website was created and is completely responsive, interactive, and accessible.
 It shows excellent client-side form validation, accessibility awareness, front-end development abilities, and deployment readiness.